 International Tracing Service Digital Archive

 In December 2011, the Foreign and Commonwealth Office deposited the UK's digital copy of the International Tracing Service Archive at The Wiener Library.
 This unique archive contains over 100 million pages of Holocaust-era documents relating to the fates of over 17.5 million people who were subject to incarceration, forced labour and displacement during and after World War II.
 The archive is now available at the Library to those who wish to examine documents related to their own fate or to that of family members during World War II.
-The digital copy will also be available at the Library from autumn 2013 to those interested in conducting historical research within the collection.
+The digital copy is also available for consultation in the Reading Room for those interested in conducting historical research within the collections.

 The International Tracing Service Archive, physically located in Bad Arolsen, Germany, is unique in its scope and significance.
 The result of a remarkable British initiative in 1943, the archive was originally founded by the British Red Cross as a Tracing Bureau with the aim of allowing the millions of people displaced and missing during the Second World War to trace, and be traced by, their families.